aidenzhou8/Text-Cleanser/README.md

 But this cleanse is often not thorough enough to delete ALL undesirable metadata.
 If that's the case, or if you just want to tidy up a single block of text, **cleantext.py** does so effectively, filtering out metadata, invalid sentences, etc.

-These scripts were tested on text files of size 100 MB+, with over 10,000,000 words.
+These scripts were tested on several gigabytes of plain text.